frederic-perez/AmE-dictionary/data/dictionary.md

 __tweeny-weeny__
 __twerp__ _n_ _slang_ A person regarded as insignificant and contemptible. _That malfunctioning little twerp.
 This is all his fault!_
 __twice as good__ _They took twice as good as a challenge._
+__twiddle one’s thumbs__ _idiom_ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.
 __twiddle__ _v_ :three::hammer: (twiddling) _Twiddle their tootsies._
 __twin rooms__
 __twin__ _v_ _Twinned files._